NeroReflex/atomrootfsinit/README.md

 This software is used to update the running linux without affecting it in any way: everything will happen at the next boot!

 You can choose between these layouts:
-- having a separate kernel+modules+AtomButter partition that will be the equivalent of initramfs in case you don't want to link every required modules into vmlinux or your primary root is encrypted
+- having a separate kernel+modules+atomrootfsmgr partition that will be the equivalent of initramfs in case you don't want to link every required modules into vmlinux or your primary root is encrypted
 - having a non-btrfs rootfs that has kernel+modules and userspace separate
 - having a big btrfs rootfs that holds everything